Covid-19 Design Toolkit

 Implementation

-The Toolkit has been applied on University Campuses and Transit systems.
+The Toolkit has been applied on University Campuses and transit systems.
 It has helped coordinate safe behaviour during the Pandemic.

-Accesible resources for the public
+Accessible resources for the public

-The COVID-19 Design Toolkit consists of three parts: Knowledge and principles; placement guidelines; and designs, templates and icons.
+The COVID-19 Design Toolkit consists of three parts: knowledge and principles; placement guidelines; and designs, templates and icons.
 These were developed as practical help to any manager of public spaces.

 Making the threat visible